Vitalii-pr/CodeReviewAI_task/README.md

 3. **Large Repos**
    Just check files with code and configuration.
 Avoid different files with content or some not neccesary information.
 Also can make filtration of this files using OpenAI API depending on file_names

+---
+PS: also i think good idea to store different review in noSQL db.
+Maybe it's gonna be helpful for future development or different new tasks.